JessyJP/YoutubeVideoDownloader/readme.md

 - [ ] Improve error handling and reporting
 - [ ] Create a user guide and documentation
 - [ ] Optimize performance and resource usage
+	- [x] Some parts about startup were optimized.
+But still not the best
 - [ ] Expand language support
 - [ ] Add user customization options (themes, settings, etc.) made more accessible.
 - [ ] Implement automatic updates and version checking